-The LPSNRD will continue development and implementation of its voluntary IMP and LPRBC commitments for the foreseeable future.
-The NRD will continue implementation of the DVB SMA with restrictions on new irrigated acres and additional requirements for high capacity wells, and will implement the new rolling allocation system.
+The LPSNRD will continue development and implementation of its voluntary IMP, LPRBC, and Drought Consortium commitments for the foreseeable future.
+The NRD will complete the verification studies for Raymond and Ashland, and will continue implementation of the DVB SMA.
 The District will continue to implement and expand its vadose zone monitoring program emphasizing advanced techniques used by UNL, and coordinate that program with its ongoing groundwater monitoring and test hole drilling.
-LPSNRD will begin utilizing the completed AEM data by initiating efforts for District-wide geologic and groundwater models.
+LPSNRD will begin utilizing AEM and other data for District-wide hydrogeologic framework and groundwater modeling.
+The NRD will also begin the to consider revisions to its Groundwater Rules and Regulations for future large-scale water users.
 All of the above efforts will be supported and made more efficient with implementation of the mobile data access program.